SUPPORTER ROADMAP

 Leukemia & Lymphoma Society

-Where can I find personal stories from young adult cancer survivors?
+Where can I find personal stories and tips from the young adult cancer community?

 Every experience is different, but there are definitely themes to the young adult cancer experience.
 Personal stories from cancer survivors can help you understand the challenges, what is needed, and what positively or negatively impacted their quality of life.
 Information is power, and can help you be a better supporter for your friend.
 Below are some great sites to learn from other young adults who have been there.